prashantsumfactor/prashantsumfactor/README.md

 - 👋 Hi, I’m @prashantsumfactor
-- 👀 I’m interested in Android application deveoplopment
+- 👀 I’m interested in Android application development
-- 🌱 I’m currently learning android application development, flutter and also NextJs
+- 🌱 I’m currently learning Android application development(Kotlin+Jetpack), flutter, and also NextJs
-- 📫 You can contact me by sending email on : prashant@sumfactor.com
+- 📫 You can contact me by sending an email to: prashant@sumfactor.com

 <!---
 prashantsumfactor/prashantsumfactor is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.